 - Top pay—$39,230 or more

 Restaurant Manager—Manage every aspect of a restaurant's operations to ensure that quality food is coming out of the kitchen, good service is being delivered at the tables, and customers are leaving happy.
 When it comes to high-paying certificate jobs, restaurant manager could be the way to go.
-In fact, almost 90 percent of restaurant managers do not hold a degree.3 However, it is important to note that the majority of restaurant managers worked their way up from the entry level, so it is a career field in which prior experience can be important.
+In fact, O*NET OnLine says that almost 90 percent of restaurant managers do not hold a degree.
+However, it is important to note that the majority of restaurant managers worked their way up from the entry level, so it is a career field in which prior experience can be important.

 - Median pay—$54,240